 However, in those simulations the laying velocity was considered constant.
 Thus, transient regimes were not taken into account, and these regimes are of special interest for controlling processes that usually involve repeated accelerations and decelerations.
 When accelerating, the heating power should increase to ensure melting and molecular diffusion, and when decelerating the heating power must decrease in order to prevent thermal degradation.
-Because the process control must operate in real time, parametric solutions should be computed offline in order to be used online for process control or process optimization purposes.
+Because the process control must operate in real time, parametric solutions should be computed off-line in order to be used on-line for process control or process optimisation Moreover, in our previous works we considered fixed the number of plies involved in the laminate, and then many parametric solutions were needed, one for each number of plies.
+The present work represents a step forward and considers the number of plies as a new model extra-parameter.
+Thermal contact resistances were successfully addressed in [8] and for the sake of simplicity, and even if they are discussed in next sections, they are not be considered in the numerical examples addressed in the last section of the present work.